prathyakshun/MiniSQL-Engine/README.md

 This SQL engine supports select and projection

 How to run the engine:
-python3 engine.py "<enter command here>"
+python3 engine.py "enter command here"